filixgator/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/Bluetooth/README.md

 ## Theoretical Framework

 ### Architecture
+In order to create a Bluetooth system, the connection between a Master an a Slave device must be stablished.
+The moment this first connection is verified by the two devices, a piconect is created.
+The piconet is the most basic network in a Bluetooth system, and it allows the .

 ### Protocols
 - #### RFCOMM
 Radio Frequency Communication (RFCOMM) is a set of transport protocols that provides emulation of serial ports `RS-232` over the L2CAP protocol, which establishes a Bluetooth communication.
 It supports up to 60 simultaneous connections between two bluetooth devices.